k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/02_core_components.md

 You can use vector stores within Fabric storage, meaning as tables within LUIs.
 This is maintained SQLite-based vector stores with dedicated tables with a special form.

+Fabric's built-in vector store is mainly recommended for

+* Unstructured data which is associated to the business entity LUI like personal contract and agreements.
-Fabric's built-in vector store is recommended for framework operational tasks like plans, procedures and base KB.
+* Framework operational tasks like plans, procedures and base KB.

 For complex documents like tariff plans, device support guides, or marketing materials, consider dedicated vector DB services such as AWS Bedrock Knowledge Base.

 The platform provides actors and embedding interfaces that help you to interact with vector stores.